 At night I cooked what I’d found, armed at first with well-thumbed copies of Marcella Hazan’s books but eventually relying on tips from the butcher or a neighbor, Italian cooking magazines and cookbooks, an idea from a dish encountered in a restaurant.

 We suffered through a few leaden risottos & other mishaps but by the end of our Italian sojourn, I could make lots of good things with melodic names: acquacotta, crostata, stracotto.
 By that time, the flavors and seasonal rhythms of a life revolving around food had become very natural and appealing.

 Seafood alla Siciliana: Recipes and Stories from a Living Tradition (Lake Isle Press, 2009) was based on intensive research in Sicily.
-I recently completed a new cookbook with an Italian theme, due out in 2011.
+My second cookbook, with more than one hundred recipes, is Piatto Unico: When One Course Makes a Real Italian Meal.
 And my first book, Serves One: Meals to Savor When You’re on Your Own, keeps chugging along.

-Drawing on several years of experience as vice president and editorial director for a leading public relations agency, I spend part of my time writing food-related brochures, newsletters, Web content and other marketing copy.
+In my volunteer and professional activities, I draw on years of staff experience as a restaurant magazine editor and as vice president/editorial director for a leading food public relations agency.
+I’m expert at writing food-related brochures, newsletters, Web content and other marketing copy; adapting chefs’ recipes; and developing and testing new recipes.
 I’m especially interested in the challenges of introducing artisanal foods to consumers.

-Like many culinary professionals, my experience is diverse and I’m adept at doing a number of things, as suggested by the name of my business: Culinary Productions.
-What runs through all of my professional activities is a love of food—above all, Italian food—and a belief in the power of words to explore this amazing part of life.
+Like many culinary professionals, my experience is diverse and I’m adept at doing many things, as suggested by the name of my business: Culinary Productions.
+What runs through my professional and personal life is a love of food—above all, Italian food—and a belief in the power of words to explore this amazing part of life.